Tips from the pros: hire The Best Caterer for your event

 Your event caterer will most likely be the most or second most expensive single element of your event.
 We don’t suggest spending time looking if you don’t know how much you’re prepared to spend.
 This item is part of your overall event budget, and food prices vary based on the types of food and services a caterer provides, so you may need to adjust in other areas to get the caterer you want.
 You should plan on meeting with your top 3 choices in-person.

-Search a Caterer in northern Colorado through referrals
+Search a Caterer through referrals

-Although we think the recommendation of an experienced event professional carries a ton of weight, such as your event planner or venue, or even a photographer or DJ that literally eats this food every weekend will definitely have some insider knowledge on the which caterers in northern Colorado are their favorites.
+Although we think the recommendation of an experienced event professional carries a ton of weight, such as your event planner or venue, or even a photographer or DJ that literally eats this food every weekend will definitely have some insider knowledge on the which caterers in Colorado and Wyoming are their favorites.
 We suggest asking family and friends who have recently hired a caterer themselves.
 Look for a caterer via online searches if you must.
 Be sure to take reviews into account.

 Taste Their Food